Ozone: History

 Much of ozone's appeal seems to have resulted from its "fresh" smell, which evoked associations with purifying properties.
 Scientists noted its harmful effects.
 In 1873 James Dewar and John Gray McKendrick documented that frogs grew sluggish, birds gasped for breath, and rabbits' blood showed decreased levels of oxygen after exposure to "ozonized air", which "exercised a destructive action".
-Schönbein himself reported that chest pains, irritation of the mucous membranes and difficulty breathing occurred as a result of inhaling ozone, and small mammals died.
+Schönbein himself reported that chest pains, irritation of the mucous membranes, and difficulty breathing occurred as a result of inhaling ozone, and small mammals died.
 In 1911, Leonard Hill and Martin Flack stated in the Proceedings of the Royal Society B that ozone's healthful effects "have, by mere iteration, become part and parcel of common belief; and yet exact physiological evidence in favour of its good effects has been hitherto almost entirely wanting ...
 The only thoroughly well-ascertained knowledge concerning the physiological effect of ozone, so far attained, is that it causes irritation and œdema of the lungs, and death if inhaled in relatively strong concentration for any time."

 During World War I, ozone was tested at Queen Alexandra Military Hospital in London as a possible disinfectant for wounds.
 The gas was applied directly to wounds for as long as 15 minutes.
 This resulted in damage to both bacterial cells and human tissue.
 Other sanitizing techniques, such as irrigation with antiseptics, were found preferable.

 Until the 1920s, it was not certain whether small amounts of oxozone, O_{4}, were also present in ozone samples due to the difficulty of applying analytical chemistry techniques to the explosive concentrated chemical.
 In 1923, Georg-Maria Schwab (working for his doctoral thesis under Ernst Hermann Riesenfeld) was the first to successfully solidify ozone and perform accurate analysis which conclusively refuted the oxozone hypothesis.
 Further hitherto unmeasured physical properties of pure concentrated ozone were determined by the Riesenfeld group in the 1920s.

 Physical properties

-Ozone is a colourless or pale blue gas, slightly soluble in water and much more soluble in inert non-polar solvents such as carbon tetrachloride or fluorocarbons, in which it forms a blue solution.
+Ozone is a colourless or pale blue gas, slightly soluble in water, and much more soluble in inert non-polar solvents such as carbon tetrachloride or fluorocarbons, in which it forms a blue solution.
 At 161 K, it condenses to form a dark blue liquid.
 It is dangerous to allow this liquid to warm to its boiling point, because both concentrated gaseous ozone and liquid ozone can detonate.
 At temperatures below 80 K, it forms a violet-black solid.

-Most people can detect about 0.01 μmol/mol of ozone in air where it has a very specific sharp odour somewhat resembling chlorine bleach.
-Exposure of 0.1 to 1 μmol/mol produces headaches, burning eyes and irritation to the respiratory passages.
+Ozone has a very specific sharp odour somewhat resembling chlorine bleach.
+Most people can detect it at the 0.01 μmol/mol level in air.
+Exposure of 0.1 to 1 μmol/mol produces headaches and burning eyes and irritates the respiratory passages.

-Even low concentrations of ozone in air are very destructive to organic materials such as latex, plastics and animal lung tissue.
+Even low concentrations of ozone in air are very destructive to organic materials such as latex, plastics, and animal lung tissue.